-So I booked a trip for the long Memorial day weekend.
-I had invited a few friends along, but nobody could come – so I ended up venturing solo.
-Why not?!
+So I booked a trip for the long Memorial Day weekend.
+None of my friends could join, so I ended up going solo.

 Even so, I was a little nervous about traveling to Mexico by myself, given the bad rep that it has stateside.
 I had heard enough stories to incite a little fear in me.

 I booked my flight from Tijuana to Mexico City–or DF (Distrito Federal) as the locals call it.
 Tip: Anyone who lives in the San Diego area should seriously look into flights from Tijuana if you are heading south of the border; my flight was at least $200 cheaper than it was from San Diego.

 There is a bridge from San Diego that will take you directly to the Tijuana airport, but I found it a bit ridiculous to pay $15 just to cross the border, so I parked my car on a random street by the border, then took an Uber to the border, walked across, and from there, took a taxi to the airport.
 With my broken Spanish, I somehow managed to bargain my taxi fare down from $20 to $8!
 Lesson learned: Don’t accept the gringo price.

 Once at the TJ airport, it probably took me all of five minutes to get my boarding pass and walk through security–couldn’t have been easier.

 When I arrived in DF (around 1AM), I took a taxi to my hostel, Casa San Ildefonso.
 The location was central (Centro Historico de la Cuidad) but in a pretty (supposedly) touristy area.
 Funnily enough though, I barely saw any other tourists outside of the hostel.

 I expected to be sharing a room with like five other people (as is the case in most hostels), but instead, I had an entire room to myself the first night and the second night, had to share it with just one other person.